Ryo-N7/Ryo-N7.github.io/_posts/2019-11-28-visualize-EPL-part-2.md

 Set Pieces (Free Kicks and Corners excluding Direct FKs)
 ========================================================

-**Under Revision**: It seems I made some silly mistakes in regards to calculating the __per shot__ values in this section.
+**Under Revision** (11/30/2019): It seems I made some silly mistakes in regards to calculating the __per shot__ values in this section.
 Any other part of this blog post talking about the __per shot values from set pieces__ (free kicks + corners) should also be ignored until I fix this.
 The "corner kicks" section should be fine.
 Sorry!

 Corner Kicks
 ============